evoldoers/machineboss/README.md

-                               match input and/or output --flank-uniform-input        like --local-input, but deletions weighted by 1/(input alphabet size) --flank-uniform-output       like --local-output, but deletions weighted by 1/(output alphabet size) --double-strand              union of machine with its reverse complement -t [ --transpose ]           transpose: swap input/output
+                               match input and/or output --flank-uniform-input        like --local-input, but deletions weighted by 1/(input alphabet size) --flank-uniform-output       like --local-output, but insertions weighted by 1/(output alphabet size) --double-strand              union of machine with its reverse complement -t [ --transpose ]           transpose: swap input/output